Ry-Rousseau/ds-portfolio/README.md

 # 🗺️ Data Science Portfolio

 This portfolio is a compilation of all the data science projects I have done for academic, self-learning and hobby purposes.
 This portfolio also contains my achievements, skills and certificates.
 It is updated on a regular basis.
+These projects showcase the intersection of social science with data science for topics ranging from social predictive modelling to network analysis.

 **Email:** [ryanhrousseau@gmail.com]
 **LinkedIn:** [https://www.linkedin.com/in/ryan-rousseau-24104b230/)]